get-a-grep/tank-battle/README.md

 After that, navigate to the following address to use the Swagger UI: http://localhost:8080/app/swagger-ui/index.html

-## Current Version Information (*V1.0*)
+## Current Version Information (*V1.1*)
-The current version only supports one map `mapId : "1"` and two tanks `tankId : [ "1", "2" ]`.
+The current version only supports selecting the map or leaving the field blank for generation and two tanks `tankId : [ "1", "2" ]`.
 The Game ID is returned as a UUID for the POST method `v1/simulate` and must be used in the `v1/score/{game_id}` method.

 ### Ideas for future versions
 * Map

-   * Generate map for session
    * Integrate damage for landmines (on treads) and decision logic for AI
-   * Add in difficulty level based on # of obstacles generated on map

 * Tank